 I Donate to Animal Charities

-Disclaimer: I am not a veterinarian or dog training or behavior specialist.
+Disclaimer: I am not a veterinarian, a dog training expert or a dog behavior specialist.

 Hi Debra,